Corporate Travel Management Continues Share Buy-Back

 Corporate Travel Management Limited (AU:CTD) has released an update.

-Corporate Travel Management Limited (CTD) has disclosed an update on its ongoing share buy-back program, revealing the purchase of 50,000 ordinary fully paid shares on the previous day.
-This buy-back is part of a larger initiative that has seen the company repurchase 1,576,810 shares to date.
-The announcement, dated May 30, 2024, confirms the company’s continued efforts to return value to its shareholders through strategic share buy-backs.
+Corporate Travel Management Limited has announced an update on its ongoing stock buy-back program, with the latest notification revealing the purchase of 50,000 ordinary fully paid shares on the previous day.
+This brings the total number of shares bought back under the program to 1,626,810.
+The buy-back reflects the company’s strategy to manage its capital and enhance shareholder value.

 For further insights into AU:CTD stock, check out TipRanks’ Stock Analysis page.